UNNC-Project/AADS/README.md

 # AADS
-This is the coursework of the COMP4134 in 2024.
+This is the coursework of the COMP4134 in 2024 from Yiqian Zhang.